-PartDecomposition is designated by a referencing clause in the head of the Lifeline as can be seen in the notation section of "Lifeline (from BasicInteractions, Fragments)" on page 475.
-See also Figure 14.20.
+PartDecomposition is designated by a referencing clause in the head of the Lifeline as can be seen in the notation sub clause of "Lifeline (from BasicInteractions, Fragments)" on page 504 (see also Figure 14.20).

-If the part decomposition is denoted inline under the decomposed lifeline and the decomposition clause is the keyword "strict," this indicates that the constructs on all sub lifelines within the inline decomposition are ordered in strict sequence (see "CombinedFragment (from Fragments)" on page 453 on the "strict" operator).
+If the part decomposition is denoted inline under the decomposed lifeline and the decomposition clause is the keyword "strict," this indicates that the constructs on all sub lifelines within the inline decomposition are ordered in strict sequence (see "CombinedFragment (from Fragments)" on page 482 on the "strict" operator).